This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Storage: This fresh pear cake can be stored at room temperature in a covered cake stand for one day.
 Ensure that it is completely cooled before wrapping it well and storing it in the refrigerator.

 Freeze: Wrap the cake in plastic wrap and place in a freezer bag.
 It will stay in the freezer for up to 2 months.
-Thaw the cake overnight in the refrigerator or kitchen counter for several hours.
+Thaw the cake overnight in the refrigerator or on the kitchen counter for several hours.

 slice of pear cake on a white plate